 Tip: If you must use lower quality bags, try wrapping them in bubble wrap.
 This will reduce impact when heavy items are placed on top, and will reduce puncturing.

-Although honey can be dehydrated, dehydrating honey is unnecessary because it will last indefinitely in its liquid form if stored properly (unopened and at a reasonable temperature).
+Although honey can be dehydrated, dehydrating honey is unnecessary because it will last indefinitely in its natural form if stored properly (unopened and at a reasonable temperature).

 After opening, honey still has a very long shelf life, but it may crystallize.
 If your honey crystallizes into a gooey sugar after opening or storing it in a cold place, this does not mean that the honey has gone bad.
-Simply heat (don’t boil) the honey and it will melt back into honey that is perfectly fine to eat.
+Simply heat (but don’t boil) the honey and it will melt back its familiar and edible form.

 If you want to get food storage buckets for free simply drive behind a doughnut store, restaurant, or bakery.
 I have found 10 at a time sitting outside the dumpster while driving by a bakery in my neighborhood.
+These can be sanitized and used, as they are already food grade.
 Alternatively, you can go inside the store or restaurant and ask them to save the empty buckets for you.
 Most places will do this.
 You will be surprised how many buckets you can accumulate over a short period of time.
 If the seal of the lid is in bad condition then purchase a new lid with a good rubber seal at any home supply store.
-I like "Tractor Supply" store: the lids there have a great rubber seal and the cost is around $2.50 per lid.
+I like “Tractor Supply” store as those lids have a quality seal and are affordable.

 Make sure your storage buckets are “food grade.”
 Food grade plastic is held to a higher standard of purity to ensure chemicals and plastics do not seep into your food.
 If the bucket previously held food, it is an indicator that the bucket is food grade.
 If you purchase new buckets you should also make sure they are food grade.
 The manufacturer should be able to tell you that information.

-If it is a warm rainy day and the windows are open and you don’t have air conditioning or a dehumidifier running then hold off until another day before dehydrating.
+If it is a warm rainy day and the windows are open and you don’t have air conditioning or a dehumidifier running, then hold off until another day before dehydrating.
 When the conditions are as I just mentioned, you are asking your dehydrator to dehydrate your food and your whole house!
 Attempting to defeat this will only cause you to be upset with the dehydrator thinking you have a bad one.
-Just relax, sit back, and be thankful for all the wonderful rain that will bless you with an abundance of food to dehydrate.
+Just relax, sit back, and be thankful for all the wonderful rain that will bless you with an abundance of food to dehydrate later on.

 If you are interested, click here to find a map of all of the LDS canneries in the United States.
 Click on the state in which you live, or a surrounding state, to find the nearest one!

-Whenever food is processed in any way nutrients are lost.
-For this reason it is important that you spray lemon juice on your carrots, apples, bananas, pears, strawberries, papaya, or any low-acid item, before dehydrating in order to add extra vitamin C. This process will also help to retain the natural beautiful colors of your fruits and vegetables.
+It is important that you spray lemon juice on your carrots, apples, bananas, pears, strawberries, papaya, or any low-acid and non-leafy item before dehydrating in order to retain the natural beautiful colors of your fruits and vegetables.
+Additionally, this will add back vitamin C, as some of this is lost in any form of food preparation.

-I spray lemon juice directly on the items instead of soaking them in a bowl.
+We recommend spraying lemon juice directly on the items instead of soaking them in a bowl.
 If you soak your bananas in the juice they will become soggy.
 Also, soaking food can take away important vitamins and minerals.
-If you put honey in the lemon juice, like some people suggest, I find that your foods become sticky and soggy and after dehydrating they will stick together.
+If you put honey in the lemon juice, like some people suggest, I find that your food becomes sticky and soggy and after dehydrating it will stick together.
 Also, when soaking in lemon juice there is a lot of waste when you toss the leftover juice down the drain.
 Spraying or misting with concentrated lemon juice is the best technique.

 Things you do not want to spray with your lemon juice are green leafy items like spinach or broccoli because the lemon juice will brown or burn them.

 Pineapple juice is also a potential vitamin C-rich liquid that you can spray onto your foods before dehydrating.
-However, I recommend concentrated lemon juice because pineapple juice tends to make your dehydrated items more on the sticky side due to the excess sugars.
+However, I recommend concentrated lemon juice because pineapple juice tends to make your finished product slightly stickier side due to the excess sugars.

 A MUST: (All low-acid fruits, to maintain color and add extra vitamin C)